Ezinnem/pager/README.md

 ZinnyChats is a chat web application built using React, Redux, and RapidAPI.

 ## Features:
-1. Users can sign up.
+1. User can sign up.
 2. Users can log in and log out.
 3. Users can chat with other users in real-time.
 4. Users can send attachments.